 All enrolled students at the schools listed below are eligible to receive a healthy breakfast and lunch at no cost, every day of the 2020-2021 school year.
 Students at these schools may participate without having to pay a fee or submit a meal application.
 This program includes a full meal.
 Second meals, a la carte meals or a la carte milk is not covered under the program.

-If a student changes schools during the school year to a non CEP school, an application to our free and reduced lunch program is required to see if you qualify for continued benefits.
-Online applications can be filed here.
+If a student changes schools during the school year to a non-CEP school, an application to our free and reduced lunch program is required to see if you qualify for continued benefits.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.